binary-studio-academy/stage-2-how-developers-work/ryu/README.md

 * https://www.instagram.com/sworn_ryu/
 ------

 ### ― I do not compete with others, the only competition that challenges me is myself.
-As a fighter, friend and mployee I am known as contemplative, tortured and driven.
+As a fighter, friend and an employee I am known as contemplative, tortured and driven.
 ------

 #### EXPERIENCE